000pp/Pinkerton/README.md

 <br>

-<p> ️Python project to crawl for JavaScript files and search for secrets like API keys, authorization tokens, hardcoded password or related.  </p>
+<p>Python project to crawl for JavaScript files and search for secrets like API keys, authorization tokens, hardcoded password or related.</p>

 <br>